kevinlin0202/cse15l-lab-reports/lab_report1.md

 After downloading the application, users would have to install git, which is a source code management, to use the newly-installed git bash in VS Code.

 ![Image](remote_connect.png)
-* To log into the course-specific account on ieng6, users would have to use command “ssh” followed by their course-specific accounts plus @ueng6.ucsd.edu (e.g., my course-specific account is “cs15lwi23abw@ieng6.ucsd.edu”).
+* To log into the course-specific account on ieng6, users would have to use command `ssh` followed by `their course-specific accounts` plus `@ueng6.ucsd.edu` (e.g., my course-specific account is `cs15lwi23abw@ieng6.ucsd.edu`).
 * If users are connecting to the server for the first time, they will get a message asking them whether they want to continue connecting to the server or not; always type yes to connect.
 * After users enter yes and enter, the terminal would ask for their passwords, which are transparent and not visible due to privacy.
 * I connected to the server by using course-specific account and entered my password